Empire State Aerosciences Museum: Exhibits

 ESAM's two galleries contain more fragile aircraft, detailed models, artifacts, memorabilia and photographs.
 Other exhibits include the Amelia Earhart Exhibit, the DePischoff "flying motorcycle", and a 32' scale model of the Japanese World War II aircraft carrier Akagi, used in the film Tora!
 Tora!
 Tora!
+A 102 feet long scale replica of a British Airways Concorde (G-BOAA) that was once on located in Times Square is on display at the museum in its front lawn, having been acquired in 2017.
 There are also several interactive displays.
 In addition, the museum houses the Wallace Holbrook Restoration Center which treats aircraft in various stages of restoration.
 Examples on display indoors include: